marius-team/marius/README.md

 ### Reproducing experiments ###

-To reproduce the experiments we have provided python scripts to run each experiment in the paper. **Nearly all experiments can be run on a single Amazon EC2 p3.2xlarge instance.** The few exceptions to this are described in the detailed instructions.
+To reproduce the experiments we have provided python scripts to run each experiment in the paper. **Nearly all experiments can be run on a single Amazon EC2 p3.2xlarge Ubuntu 18.04 instance.** The few exceptions to this are described in the detailed instructions.
+Also please refer to to [Requirements](#requirements) below for software packages and dependencies required.

 Experiments are run from the repository root directory with `python3 osdi2021/run_experiment.py --experiment <experiment_name>`